On the Quantum Resolution of Cosmological Singularities using AdS/CFT

 Considering a series of dual theories where the global minimum is taken to be more and more negative, one finds that the horizon size of the black holes with scalar hair -- keeping the mass constant -- increases.
 In the limit where the global minimum goes to minus infinity the hairy black holes become infinitely large and we recover the original cosmological solutions.
-While for the black hole case (with bounded potentials) it is plausible that the system will eventually thermalize, it is unclear what the very late time behaviour is in the cosmological case (with unbounded potentials).
-But the two cases may be similar for intermediate times.
-Indeed one expects that even for boundary conditions corresponding to steep but bounded potentials a wave packet rolling down the potential will bounce back a number of times before the system thermalizes and settles down.
-These bounces could presumably be interpreted as ``regularized'' versions of the big crunch/big bang transitions we will study.
+Since for the black hole case (with bounded potentials) one expects that the boundary system will eventually thermalize, it seems plausible that the late time behaviour in the cosmological case (with unbounded potentials) is similar.
+From a cosmological perspective, the dynamics at intermediate times may be more interesting, however, if one can find models where a wave packet rolling down the potential bounces back a number of times before the system thermalizes and settles down.

-We emphasize, however, that although the dual description in terms of a bounded ${\cal V}$ describing the formation of hairy black holes may share some qualitative features with the cosmologies at intermediate times, it does not provide us with a precise and consistent model of singularities.
+We emphasize, however, that although the dual description in terms of a bounded ${\cal V}$ describing the formation of hairy black holes appears to share many qualitative features with the cosmologies considered here, it does not provide us with a precise and consistent model of singularities.
 This is because the higher order terms needed to regularize the potential generally lead to a non-renormalizable boundary theory.
 In contrast, in this paper we focus on a class of five-dimensional cosmologies for which the dual field theory is a renormalizable deformation of ${\cal N}=4$ SYM on $\Rbar \times S^3$ by an unbounded double trace potential $-f {\cal O}^2/2$.
-As we have explained, in this model we are able to develop a consistent and precise description of at least some quantities of interest, described by unitary quantum evolution in the boundary theory in the presence of bulk cosmological singularities.